 How child support is determined varies greatly state-by-state, and can be changed from year-to-year.
-In fact, in July of 2017, Illinois is making a major change to its Illinois child support guidelines.
+In fact, in July of 2017, Illinois made a major change to its Illinois child support guidelines.

 Previously, Illinois used something called the "percentage of obligers income model" whereby a flat percentage of the paying party's net income was given to the recipient spouse based on the number of children the parties had together.

-Now, Illinois is moving to an "income shares" model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each parent.
+Now, Illinois is using an "income shares" model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each parent.

 Much like with the previous model, it is non-taxable, and the basic child support amount in Illinois excludes a number of other "extraordinary expenses" such as college and extra-curricular activities which must be negotiated separately.